Blue Ash Montgomery Symphony Orchestra: Charity

 BAMSO sponsors an annual concerto competition for local student musicians.
 Students compete in four categories: strings, keyboard, other acoustic instruments and musicians 13 and under.
 Winners receive cash awards and performance opportunities with the orchestra.

 Board of directors

-The orchestra is governed by a 12-member board and its business development manager is Charlotte Ulmer.
+The orchestra is governed by a 12-member board and its business development manager is Julie Collinsworth.
 There is also an advisory board and an honorary board comprising supporters of the organization.

 Repertoire

 BAMSO performance repertoire is wide-ranging, from seasonal and patriotic favorites, to classical and popular music.
 The orchestra has premiered numerous works, including Chertock’s “Freedom’s Torch” for baritone and string orchestra on a modern text from the Hanukkah liturgy in December, 2002 and arias from Evan Mack’s opera Angel of the Amazon in September, 2010.
 Soloists come from inside and outside the community and have included Bernadette Peters, Peter Cetera, flutist Randolph Bowman, soprano Kara Shay Thompson, mezzo-soprano Catherine Fishlock, baritone William Henry Caldwell, the Cincinnati Boychoir and violinist Timothy Schwarz.